 ISFiT is short for the “International Student Festival in Trondheim”.
 What the name does not say, is that ISFiT is also the world’s largest international student festival.

 In addition to the workshops, ISFiT highlights the festival theme through a vast cultural program consisting of concerts, plenary sessions, art exhibitions, performing arts and ceremonies.
-The culture program offers an extensive range of events for the visiting participants, but is also available for the population of Trondheim.
+The cultural program offers an extensive range of events for the visiting participants, but is also available for the population of Trondheim.

 A brief history of ISFiT